SynBioDex/libSBOLj/README.md

 # libSBOLj: SBOL Java library

-[libSBOLj](https://github.com/SynBioDex/libSBOLj) provides the core Java interfaces and their implementation for the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/specification).
+[libSBOLj](https://github.com/SynBioDex/libSBOLj) provides the core Java interfaces and their implementation for the [Synthetic Biology Open Language (SBOL)](http://www.sbolstandard.org/sbolstandard/specification).
 The library provides an API to work with SBOL objects, the functionality to read and write SBOL documents as XML files, and a validator to check the correctness of SBOL models.

 ## Building libSBOLj

-First, clone the repository:

-    git clone git://github.com/SynBioDex/libSBOLj.git
+1. Create a GitHub account. [link](https://github.com/)

+2. Download and set up Git. [link](https://help.github.com/articles/set-up-git)

+3. Fork the libSBOLj repository and clone it to your machine. [link](https://help.github.com/articles/fork-a-repo)

+4. Download and set up Maven. [link](http://maven.apache.org/download.cgi)

-To build libSBOLj use the following command:
+5. Change to your libSBOLj directory via the command line and execute the following command:

-    ant clean jar test

-This command will clean any previous binaries, create a libSBOLj.jar in the same directory and also run the unit tests to make sure that there are on errors in the library.
+mvn package

+This will create the libSBOLj JAR file and place it into a sub-directory named target. [link](http://maven.apache.org/guides/getting-started/index.html)

 ## Using libSBOLj